Garnasha/Footprint-clustering/papernew/discussion.md

 ##Main conclusion
 Based on the summary given above, the main result is negative: No useful clusters can be found in the majority of the dataset by this algorithm.
-From this, we can conclude that a simple hamming metric is probably too coarse.
+From this, we can conclude that a simple Hamming metric is probably too coarse.
 The lowest non-zero distance it can create is 1, and this has been taken as the maximum distance to relate two otherwise unrelated sequences.
-No stricter criterium is possible, yet it is not strict enough to not absorb the vast majority of the data into a single cluster per sequence length.
+No stricter criterion is possible, yet it is not strict enough to not absorb the vast majority of the data into a single cluster per sequence length.

-What this says about the dataset is that, using this metric, we can walk within sequences in the dataset from almost any point to almost any other point without ever taking steps longer than 1.
+What this says about the dataset is that, using this metric, we can walk within sequences in the dataset from almost any point to almost any other point without ever having a step distance greater than 1.
 Intuitively, this seems to indicate that if any real clusters exist, those clusters all touch, which gives a rather "fuzzy" view.

+Alternatively, the dataset might just be too noisy.
+However, if this is the case, the majority of the dataset is under the noise floor, based on trial and error with the minimum occurence count setting: any setting which eliminates the "all" cluster leaves only a few scattered peaks, with no or nearly no actual clustering occurring.

 Note that this is a property of the dataset equipped with this metric:
 Other metrics might produce a clearer view, and indeed this is likely if